jhaabhijeet864/Task-Manager-App/README.md

 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [npm](https://www.npmjs.com/) (v6 or higher)

-Running the Application
-To start the development server, run: npm install
-Running the Application
-To start the development server, run:

-bash
-npm start
-Open your browser and navigate to http://localhost:9000/ to see the application in action.

-Building for Production
-To build the application for production, run:

-bash
-npm run build
-The built files will be located in the dist/ directory.

 🤝 Contributing
 Contributions are welcome!
 If you have any improvements or suggestions, feel free to open a pull request or issue.